SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/opentelemetry/rabbitmq-opentelemetry.md

 log.file.level = debug
 ```

-Once the logs are configured to be written to a local file follow the below steps to configure collection in Sumo.
+Once the logs are configured to be written to a local file, follow the below steps to configure collection in Sumo.

-## Collection configuration & App installation
+## Collection configuration and App installation

 {@import ../../../reuse/opentelemetry/config-app-install.md}